Virginia Beach Wrongful Death Lawyer

 If another party acted responsibly, your loved one would still be alive.
-Instead, you and your family are grief-stricken and your world shattered because of someone else’s negligence or recklessness.
+Instead, you and your family are grief-stricken, and your world is shattered because of someone else’s negligence or recklessness.
 If your family member was killed while on the job, you may pursue a wrongful death lawsuit in many situations.

 The Virginia Beach Wrongful Death law firm of Rutter Mills is there for you during this terrible time.
 While no amount of money brings your family member back, we can provide some justice for your loved one by helping the survivors receive the maximum compensation for their loss.